Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Eiffel Tower as a Couple| ©Dominique ROELLINGER

-Being lucky enough to be in Paris for Valentine's Day and celebrate such a special date in the world famous capital of love is a once in a lifetime opportunity!
+Being lucky enough to be in Paris for Valentine's Day and celebrating such a special date in the world famous capital of love is a once in a lifetime opportunity!
 Join the romantic and festive atmosphere that permeates the entire city and celebrate with that special someone at any of the many events and celebrations that take place every year on February 14th.

 Where it takes place